iningwei/ExcelTool/README.md

 You would better use a uppercase letter for the first letter.
 Also do not use Chinese charactor or it will be treated as annotation.
  - line 2 is the type of the field.
-Now support int、bool、float、string、int[]、float[]、string[]、Vector3.
+Now support int、bool、float、string、object、int[]、float[]、string[]、Vector3.
  - line 3 is the default value.
 If you forget fill the cell,it will use the default value
  - line 4 is the tag.
 Only primary field use tag.If other field's line 4 is not empty,it will be omitted.
 Tag KVT tells you the table is a key-value table.
-If a table was tagged with KVT,it has it's own structure.First field must named Key and with a type of string.Second field must named Value,the suggestion type is object(now not supported ┬＿┬).Third field must named KeyDes,you can not assign the type because it only used for annotation.
+If a table was tagged with KVT,it has it's own structure.First field must named Key and with a type of string.Second field must named Value,the suggestion type is object.Third field must named KeyDes,you can not assign the type because it only used for annotation.
  - line 5 is a short description of this field.
  - line 6 is a more description of a field.